Different than the corn that Jimmy cracked

 Q: What do Russians call Russian Dressing?

-Depending on which story you believe, the first people to enjoy Reuben sandwiches were a Jewish Lithuanian named Reuben Kulakofsky and some Russian, Czech, Polish, and miscellaneous slavic gamblers sunk into an all hours card game.
+Depending on which story you believe, Reuben sandwiches were first enjoyed by a Jewish Lithuanian named Reuben Kulakofsky and some Russian, Czech, Polish, and miscellaneous slavic gamblers sunk into an all hours card game.
 Back in the 20’s, card games didn’t last 15 hours.
 They lasted 15 YEARS.
-I can almost picture it in my mind, guys taking naps on ratty couches, cigars, lots of hats and coats.
+One can imagine a bunch of guys taking naps on ratty couches, cigar smoke, lots of hats and coats.
 Bad coffee.

 Picture it: Omaha, 1920.
 The Blackstone Hotel.

 I’ve been to the Blackstone in Omaha, back when I was a kid.
-I remember it being extremely cold outside, and nothing special inside.
+I remember it being extremely cold outside and nothing special inside.
 It had a glorious past in the 20’s, then fell into disrepair as the western migration continued.
-I hear they have renovated it.
-I’m kina glad, not sure why.
+It has since been renovated and renamed.

 If you click on the link above, you will be sent to a more lengthy explanation of corned beef.
 We’ll illustrate the simplified version.